waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Pressed A on (42, 15) to attempt Cut.
 - Anticipating "This tree can be CUT!" message.
 - Stuck in Route 9 'Trap' Area (x=20-41, y=14-15).
-- Accessing Party Menu to select Belladonna (Slot 6).
+- Realized I was facing UP while trying to Cut.
-- If 'CUT' appears, will use it on (42, 15).
+- Action: Exiting menu, turning RIGHT, and pressing A to Cut (42, 15).
-- If 'CUT' is missing or fails, will switch to Mistral (Slot 5) and use 'FLY' to Cerulean.
+- If this fails, will use Fly to Cerulean.